 Because the study of human language intersects with cognition and culture, Linguistics is necessarily interdisciplinary, and our students can also take courses in related fields, such as Anthropology, Classics, Cognitive Science, Computer Science, English, Philosophy, Psychology, or foreign languages.
 Some parts of linguistics are more like humanities subjects, involving qualitative or introspective analysis, while others are quantitative, experimental, or computational.

-Our classes develop valuable skills that are applicable to many jobs.
-A student with an interest in linguistics can choose among several different career paths.
+Students in our classes develop valuable skills that are applicable to many jobs.
+A student with an interest in linguistics can choose among different career paths.